How to Make a Budget (2025–2026 Guide)

 - Extra debt payments

-- Short-term goals (trips, down payment, etc.)
+- Short-term goals

 Step 6: Fix Deficits and Tight Spots

-- Lower discretionary categories first (eating out, shopping, etc.)
+- Lower discretionary categories first

-Step 7: Lock It In for 30 Days
+Step 7: Test It for 30 Days

-- Compare real numbers to your budget categories
+- Compare real spending to categories

 Budget Examples You Can Copy and Adjust